Railnof/Location-AR-test/README.md

 # location-based-ar-tutorial
 My test of AR to make appear a pokemon
-I want to make a website based on it but i didn't have the success expectide
+I want to make a system based on it but my work failed